Which Potting Mix is Best? 111

 When people try to grow plants in containers, one of the most common pitfalls that I see, is the use of poor quality soil, or potting mix.
-Last summer we conducted a small experiment to demonstrate the importance of soil in growing great veggies.
-We produced some very interesting results from the experiment, and generated quite a deal of interest from our gardening community.
+Last summer I conducted a small experiment to demonstrate the importance of soil in growing great vegetables.
+It produced some very interesting results, and generated quite a deal of interest from my gardening community.

-This summer, we expanded the experiment to cover a wider range of potting mixes.
-We also investigated a range of off-the-shelf fertilizers (mostly certified organic ones).
-This was to see what combinations might work well for our container gardening supplies, for those of us limited to major hardware chains and local nurseries.
-We wanted to see their effectiveness at improving the plants’ ability to grow in poor quality soils.
-See our blog post on our Fertilizer experiment for more information on this.
+This summer, I expanded the experiment to cover a wider range of potting mixes.
+I also investigated a range of off-the-shelf fertilisers (mostly certified organic ones).
+This was to see what combinations might work well for your container gardening, for those of you limited to major hardware chains and local nurseries.
+I wanted to see their effectiveness at improving the plants’ ability to grow in poor quality soils.
+See my blog post on my fertiliser experiment for more information on this.

 Which Potting Mix is Best?
 Melbourne

-In the first round of our soil and potting mix experiment we looked at only four different types of soil and how effectively they could support plant growth.
-This year we compared 11 different types of potting mix and soils.
+In the first round of my soil and potting mix experiment I looked at only four different types of soil and how effectively they could support plant growth.
+This time I have compared 11 different types of potting mix and soils.
 Most of the varieties were purchased from “The Big Green Box” and covered a range of potting mixes, including premium potting mixes and certified organic potting mixes.
-We also purchased a bulk potting mix, and a veggie mix from Fulton’s, one of our local garden supplies centres.
+I also purchased a bulk potting mix, and a veggie mix from Fulton’s, one of our local garden supplies centres.
 A summary of the potting mixes and soils are tabulated below.

 Potting MixPurchased FromCostBag SizeOrganically Certified?Meets Australian Standard AS 3743?